 The main purpose of this measure is to understand if the revenue levels are sufficient to conclude that the community is making a sufficient contribution for the municipal resources consumed each year.
 An 'adjusted' surplus/deficit is achieved by offsetting the amount of depreciation related to externally funded assets.
 Municipalities need to assess the result of this calculation taking into consideration its own circumstances and levels of backlogs.
 If the outcome is a deficit, it may indicate that rates and service charges are insufficient to ensure that the community is making a sufficient contribution toward the economic benefits they are consuming over the medium term.
-For the 2015-16 MTREF the indicative outcome is a surplus of R37 million and continues to R33 and R27 million for the two outer years respectively.
+For the 2015-16 MTREF the indicative outcome is a surplus of R28 million and remains constant at R22 and R16 million for the two outer years respectively.